Academic Performance and Grades

 IE Incomplete.
 Indicates that a portion of the subject requirements has not been fulfilled, due to a major disruption of the Institute’s academic activities.
 A letter grade may be assigned if the work is subsequently completed.
 The grade IE remains permanently on the student’s record even when the subject is completed.
 To receive a letter grade, the work must be completed prior to a date set by the Chair of the Faculty.
 If the work is not completed prior to the established completion date, the grade will remain an IE on the student’s record and transcript.
 A grade of IE does not carry credit but need not be resolved prior to graduation.

-Additional information regarding first-year grading, hidden grades, and the sophomore exploratory, junior-senior P/D/F, and flexible P/NR grading options is available in the Undergraduate Education section.
+Additional information regarding first-year grading, hidden grades, and the flexible P/NR grading option is available in the Undergraduate Education section.

 Grade Reports and Transcripts